 When designing a kitchen it’s so important to make use of the space that’s available.
 If you’re tight on space, choose tall kitchen cupboards which reach the ceiling.
 Lots of designs now have options for maximising space in corner units too.

 4. Wall storage

 Limited floor space?
 Use your walls!
 It might seem like an obvious idea, but there is so much you can do with wall space.
-The shelving system above is a perfect combination of practical exposed storage, and concealed cupboards at the bottom.
+The shelving system above is a perfect combination of practical storage, and concealed cupboards.